dotnet/csharplang/proposals/low-level-struct-improvements.md

 Unclear if this is or isn't worth the extra complexity.
 Possible we could decide no for now and bring back later if sufficient need is demonstrated.

+Example of where this would be beneficial: https://github.com/dotnet/runtime/pull/34149

 ### Allow multi-dimensional fixed buffers
 Should the design for `fixed` buffers be extended to include multi-dimensional style arrays?
 Essentially allowing for declarations like the following: